 - a.
 ALPINE REHABILITATION & NURSING CENTER will develop a plan for hospitalization and readmission of residents to the facility for management of the pandemic infectious disease. - b.
-ALPINE REHABILITATION & NURSING CENTER's plan will comply with all applicable State and federal laws and regulations, including but not limited to 10 NYCRR, 415.19, 415.3 and 415.26, as well as 42 CFR 483.15. - c.
+Alpine Rehabilitation & Nursing Center plan will comply with all applicable State and federal laws and regulations, including but not limited to 10 NYCRR, 415.19, 415.3 and 415.26, as well as 42 CFR 483.15 - c.
 Infection prevention and control policies will require staff to use Contact and Droplet Precautions (i.e., gowns, mask and (face shield as suggested) for close contact with symptomatic residents). - d.
 Respiratory hygiene/cough etiquette, and Hand Hygiene will be practiced at all times by all staff - e.
-Cleaning and disinfection for transmission prevention during pandemic virus follows the general principles used daily in health care settings (1:10 solution of bleach in water), or other EPA approved sanitizers. - f.
-ALPINE REHABILITATION & NURSING CENTER will develop procedures to cohort symptomatic residents or groups using one of more of the following strategies:
+Cleaning and disinfection for transmission prevention during pandemic virus follows the general residents or groups using one of more of the following strategies: